top of page

 • What happens if we don't set it up and one of us becomes sick?

-Your partner would have to apply to court to look after your health & welfare and financial needs, this process is costly it can take years to be granted and you could be locked out of your finances.
+• Your partner would have to apply to the court to look after your health, welfare and financial needs; this process is costly, it can take years to be granted, and you could be locked out of your finances.

 • Can we have more than one attorney and include our children as attorneys?

-Yes, you can have several attorneys with designated responsibilities to include your partner, children, or family friend as long as they are 18 years and over.
+• Yes, you can have several attorneys with designated responsibilities, including your partner, children, or family friend, as long as they are 18 and over.

 bottom of page